couchbase/couchbase-elasticsearch-connector/HOWTO-RELEASE.md

 ## Publish Docker image

-First stage the image on the internal repo.
+First, stage the image on the internal repo using [this Jenkins job](http://sdk.jenkins.couchbase.com/job/connectors/job/elasticsearch-docker-publish-internal/).
-From the internal network:

-    docker build . -f Dockerfile.download -t build-docker.couchbase.com/couchbase/elasticsearch-connector:$VERS --build-arg VERSION=$VERS
-    docker push build-docker.couchbase.com/couchbase/elasticsearch-connector:$VERS

-Then use the [Jenkins job](http://sdk.jenkins.couchbase.com/job/dockerhub-release/) to promote the image to Docker Hub.
+Then use [this other Jenkins job](https://sdk.jenkins.couchbase.com/job/dockerhub-release/) to promote the image to Docker Hub.
 Run it twice (`Build with parameters`).
 The first time, use the actual version for both INTERNAL_TAG and EXTERNAL_TAG.
 The second time, use the action version for INTERNAL_TAG and `latest` for EXTERNAL_TAG.